 - Remain at the individual's side. - Place the face shield or resuscitation mask on the person's face using the bridge of the nose as a guide for correct positioning. - Seal the mask by placing your index finger and thumb of the hand closest to the top of the person's head along the border of the mask. - Use the thumb and first finger of the other hand to pinch the lower border of the mask to the chin.
-(Other techniques are acceptable; avoid pressing on the soft tissue of the throat under the chin.) - Press firmly and completely around the outside margin of the mask to form a tight seal. - Tip back the head so the chin is pointing up. - Seal your lips around the one-way valve, and blow through it for one second.
-Watch the chest rise. - Deliver a second breath as before. - If rescue breaths do not make the chest rise: - Reposition the head, and reattempt to ventilate. - Check the person's mouth, and remove any obstruction. - When in doubt, ventilate less, not more.
+(Other techniques are acceptable; avoid pressing on the soft tissue of the throat under the chin.)

+- Press firmly and completely around the outside margin of the mask to form a tight seal. - Tip back the head so the chin is pointing up. - Seal your lips around the one-way valve, and blow through it for one second.
+Watch the chest rise. - Remove your mouth from the mask, and watch for the chest to fall as the breath is exhaled. - Deliver a second breath as before. - If rescue breaths do not make the chest rise: - Reposition the head, and reattempt to ventilate. - Check the person's mouth, and remove any obstruction. - Do not attempt more than two breaths each time before returning to chest compressions. - When in doubt, ventilate less, not more.